 TCC’s Glycerine, or glycerol is a simple polyol compound.
-It is a colorless, odorless, nontoxic, viscous liquid that is widely used in pharmaceutical formulations.
+It is a sweet tasting, colorless, odorless, nontoxic, viscous liquid that is widely used in pharmaceutical formulations.
 Glycerol has three hydroxyl groups that are responsible for its solubility in water and its hygroscopic nature.
 The glycerol backbone is central to all lipids known as triglycerides.

 Pure glycerine has recently been found to hasten cell maturation and suppress inflammation.
 Glycerine is a major component of numerous expensive soaps.
 Glycerine is produced in huge quantities in its impure form as a byproduct of biofuel generation.
 This crude form is treated mostly as a waste product and is generally disposed of or burned.

 Pure glycerine, or glycerol, has a wide range of applications in the food, pharmaceutical, medical and personal care industries, as well as a variety of industrial and scientific uses.

 In foods and beverages, glycerol serves as a humectant, solvent, and artificial sweetener.
 It is also used as filler in commercially prepared low-fat foods, and as a thickening agent in liqueurs.

 Glycerol is used in medical, pharmaceutical and personal care preparations mainly as a means of improving smoothness, providing lubrication, and as a humectant.
 It is found in allergen immunotherapies, cough syrups, elixirs and expectorants, toothpaste, mouthwashes, skin care products, shaving cream, hair care products, glycerin soaps and water-based personal lubricants.
 Nitroglycerin is the most commonplace treatment for chronic angina, the chest pain of heart disease.